-Steady progress continues on all goals, even as the team is down to three professionals and one support staff.
+Even so, the team makes steady progress on all goals, even as the team is down to 1.3 professional PR staff.

 Superb quality of work and excellent messaging.
 Creativity despite limited resources.
+Positive can-do attitude by all staff who believe in the mission of the district and colleges.

 The program has no weaknesses.
 It is strong and sound based on PR principles, given the available staff and resources.
 However, there are fundamental weaknesses in this team which stem from their passion for the profession and the commitment to their work.
-All three team members are having health issues due to excessive stress.
 The volume of work and expectations cannot continue without support and resources.